seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 In other words, schemas that are short (low definintg length) and simple (low order) are less likely to be disrupted by crossover and mutation, allowing them to propagate through generations if they contribute positively to fitness.

 We can use the genetic algorithm developed in exercise 4 to illustrate this in more detail.

+In order to apply the schema theorem with binary encoding, the 'Individual' class was further modified to represent genes with a known, fixed length type.

+The 'int16' type was selected, being a signed integer type with a length of 16 bits.

 // MARK: REFERENCES
 = References